kotlin-orm/ktorm/docs/source/en/query.md

 Every JDBC user knows how to obtain query results from a `ResultSet`.
 We need a loop to iterate rows in it, calling the getter functions (such as `getInt`, `getString`, etc) to obtain the data of the specific column.
 A typical usage is based on a while loop: `while (rs.netxt())  { ... } `.
 Moreover, after finishing these works, we also have to call `close` function to release the resources.

-That's not so hard, but it's still easy to get bored with writing those duplicated codes.
-We have known that `Query` class implemented `Iterable` interface, that provided another possibility for us.
-We can iterate results sets by a for-each loop, or process them via extension functions like map, filter, etc, just like the previous example.
+That's not so hard, but it's still easy to get bored with writing those duplicated codes, but Ktorm provided another possibility for us.
+We can iterate results sets by a for-each loop, or process them via extension functions like `map`, `flatMap`, etc, just like the previous example.

 You might have noticed that the return type of `Query.rowSet` was not a normal `ResultSet`, but a `QueryRowSet` instead.
 That's a special implementation provided by Ktorm, different from normal result sets, it provides additional features: